FederatedAI/FATE/federatedrec/svd/README.md

 **Item-related parameters**

-The item-related parameters can be updated locally by A,B using the same equation as regular SVD++.
+The item-related parameters can be updated locally by A,B using the same equation as regular SVD.

 **Compute** <img src="./images/fig11.png" alt="samples" width="22" height="24" />

-According to equation, we need to compute µ before the training of SVD++, where µ is the global average rating score.
+According to equation, we need to compute µ before the training of SVD, where µ is the global average rating score.
 Intutively, µ can be computed using following equation.

 <div style="text-align:center", align=center>
 <img src="./images/fig6.png" alt="samples" width="443" height="60" /><br/>
 </div>

 ## Features:
-1. L1 & L2 regularization
+1. L2 regularization
 2. Mini-batch mechanism
 3. Five optimization methods:
     a)	“sgd”: gradient descent with arbitrary batch size